JasonLocklin/Dissertation/General/Introduction.md

 Similarly, in a visual search task, performance in contralateral space is driven by the number of ipsilesional distractors [@EglinKnight1989].
-This coincides with a general body of research that supports the notion that a crucial function of the inferior parietal cortex is to disengage attention from the current focus and reorient toward a new, salient location [for a review, see
+This coincides with a general body of research that supports the notion that a crucial function of the right inferior parietal cortex is to disengage attention from the current focus and reorient toward a new, salient location [for a review, see @CorbettaShulman2002 and @CorbettaShulman2011].
-@CorbettaShulman2002 ].

 [Prisms do lot's of things] Given the debilitating nature of the disorder a broad range of rehabilitation protocols have been